hhexo/kosbook/DOCS.md

 If the looked up value is a _map-of-single_, then the expression (including the double braces) is substituted with the listing of the map entries, in the form `key: value`, each entry being separated by two newline characters (`\n\n`).
+Entries are sorted lexicographically by key.

 If the looked up value is a _map-of-vector_, then the expression (including the double braces) is substituted with the listing of the map entries, in the form `key: [LIST]`, where [LIST] is the list of string values contained in the vector, all separated by a single space.
 Each map entry is then separated by two newline characters (`\n\n`).
+Entries are sorted lexicographically by key.

 Once all variable substitutions have happened, the tool proceeds to collate all content into one document and renders it as HTML.
 The `style.css` file is